MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 1. From Azure DevOps, navigate to the EShopOnWeb Project, and open **Repos**.
 1. Within Repos, browse to the **/tests/jmeter** subfolder created and used earlier.
 1. Open the Load Testing *config.yaml** file.
 Click **Edit** to allow editing of the file.
-1. At the end of the file, add the following snippet of code:
+1. Replace `failureCriteria: []` with the following snippet of code:

     ```text
     failureCriteria: